 Rudauli is a town 40 kms away from district Faizabad.
 Amongst its inahabitans is Mohammad Salman who lives in a thatched house in Ghosiana.
 Salman was taking care of his family as a tailor until paralysis hit him.
 For three years now he has been confined to bed.
 To make matters worse the hospital bills at Lucknow’s KGMU hospital piled up.
 So much that the family has no more money for his medication.

 Salman’s wife is working as a domestic help to make ends meet.
 His eldest daughter Kaneez Fatima got married three years ago.
 Kaneez’s seventeen years old brother Ali took up tailoring after his eighth standard.
 Fifteen years old Aasmaan Baano is the youngest in the family.
 She too stopped going to school after her eight standard due to lack of funds.
-Read the rest of this entry
+Continue reading “Young Ayesha has a dream”

 Every government in India has either created new welfare schemes or continued with existing ones.
 That these schemes have failed to reach the masses can be gauged from the following four stories.

 Salauddin Qureshi’s family seems to be living a normal life.
 The truth is otherwise.